BinaryBirds/swift-html/README.md

 You can define your own custom tags a few different ways, from simple to complex cases.

-1. Just subclass `Tag` and it will render with your class name lowercased.
+1. Subclass `Tag` and it will render with your class name lowercased.

 ```swift
 class MyTag: Tag { }